Fsoft-AIC/HabiCrowd/README.md

 --------------------------------------------------------------------------------
 # HabiCrowd
 ## NOTE: Both code and dataset are underdeveloped.
-Everything will be ready very SOON.
+Everything will be ready soon.
 This repository contains the code for running HabiCrowd.

 ## Task: ObjectNav